theQRL/documentation/docs/Use/Wallet/Web/send-funds.md

 You must have the private recovery key medium to access your wallet, funds in your address, and the Public address of the recipient.

 :::info
-Use [this guide to open the web wallet](/use/wallet/web/open) using recovery medium to access your wallet.
+Use [this guide to open the web wallet](/use/wallet/web/open) using recovery keys to access your wallet.
 :::

 ## Send Quanta